In California state courts, New York state courts, and federal courts, judgeships are sold. A lawyer buys a judgeship.

-Many powerful judges are provided with a law school graduate called "clerk" although he does much, non-clerical work.
+Many, powerful judges (for example: many, appeal judges) are provided with a law school graduate called "clerk" although the clerks do much, non-clerical work.
 The clerk usually got out of law school recently.
 Some of them are not yet allowed to be lawyers.
 They have little or no practical experience representing clients in courtrooms.
 Most have never won a trial or even lost one.

 Most judges are too lazy to read everything that they should read.

 We have not read law review articles or appellate court opinions about whether the summaries are legal.
 We think that the summaries are hearsay not within an exception; are illegal, ex parte comminications to the judge; and violate the litigants' right to be represented by counsel.
 Many cases, especially appeals, are decided solely by documents mailed to the court, not by anything said in the courthose.
 Even when there is a hearing, the hearing pften is a formality in which the judge decides based on what he read before the hearing.
 The right to be represented by counsel is a hollow, neaningless right if the judge decides without listening to a lawyer and withut reading what the lawyer mailed to the court.

 Litigants are denied due process when a judge decides a case based on summaries which are concealed from the litigants' lawyers.